 Identifying Inappropriate Behavior

 While quid pro quo sexual harassment is pretty clear-cut, it can be challenging to establish what constitutes a hostile work environment.
 Some overt forms of sexual harassment include unwanted kissing, groping, slapping one's buttocks, rape, other forms of sexual assault, sexually suggestive gestures, ogling or cornering someone in a tight space.
+A recent sexual harassment case in Orange County that we settled for over $3 million was initially believed to be non sexual in nature, as no physical touching occurred.
+These incidents require in-depth evaluation to determine what type of compensation can be received.

 While these types of behaviors do occur in a workplace, there are also subtler forms of harassment, which if they happen with frequency, could force an employee to be uncomfortable or intimidates.
 Examples of such harassing behavior could include unwelcome comments about the employee's appearance, discussing one's love life in front of an employee, asking an employee about his or her sex life, making sexual jokes, sending sexually suggestive texts or emails, unwanted touching such as hugging or placing a hand on an employee's back.